 In a previous article, ‘Latest Insights Relating to PFAS in Food Packaging Materials,’ we described the nature of per- and polyfluoroalkyl substances (PFAS) and considered their impact on human health and the environment.
 In particular, we focused on the European Food Safety Authority’s risk assessment and monitoring in the European Union.
 In this article, we look at recent events in the United States and the discovery that pesticides used to control mosquitoes have been contaminated with PFAS derived from fluorinated packaging.
+The potential spread of these chemicals across millions of acres of the US, triggers EPA action.
+The introduction of regulatory support on this topic is in awaiting.

 Preliminary tests commissioned by PEER (Dec 2020)

 This insecticide has been used extensively, sprayed aerially and from vehicles, across a variety of different US states, including Massachusetts, Florida and New York.
-PEER’s analysis found that a content level of roughly 250 ppt (part per trillion) for PFOA had mostly been phased out, and 260-500 ppt of HFPO-DA, also known as ‘GenX’.
+PEER’s analysis of the product found that a content level of roughly 250 ppt (part per trillion) for PFOA that had mostly been phased out, and 260-500 ppt of HFPO-DA, also known as ‘GenX’.
 PEER concluded that, although PFAS chemicals can be included in pesticide formulations as a surfactant, anti-foaming agent or dispersant, there was no clear evidence as to whether the identified PFAS were intentionally added or had leaked from packaging.

 MADEP tests confirm PFAS presence in the pesticides